North Region of Puerto Rico

 Barceloneta, Puerto Rico

-Barceloneta, located on the north coast of Puerto Rico, is known by several nicknames, including "the industrial city".
-This nickname reflects its thriving manufacturing sector, particularly concentrated in the pharmaceutical industry.
-In fact, Barceloneta is home to the largest pharmaceutical complex in the world, with more than 14 companies established there.
+Barceloneta, located on the northern coast of Puerto Rico, is known as “The Industrial City,” a nickname that reflects its strong manufacturing sector.
+The municipality is home to one of the largest pharmaceutical complexes in the world, with several companies dedicated to the production of medications and biotechnology products.

 Bayamón, Puerto Rico